ofnote/gestop/README.md

 The project consists of a few distinct pieces which are:

-* mediapipe executable - A modified version of the hand tracking example given in mediapipe, this executable tracks the keypoints, stores them in a protobuf, and transmits them using sockets.
+* MediaPipe - Accessed through either the Python API or the C++ API, MediaPipe tracks the hand, generates the keypoints and transmits them.
 * Gesture Receiver - See `gesture_receiver.py`, responsible for handling the stream and utilizing the following modules.
 * Mouse Tracker - See `mouse_tracker.py`, responsible for moving the cursor using the position of the index finger.
 * Gesture Recognizer - See `gesture_recognizer.py`, takes in the keypoints from the mediapipe executable, and converts them into a high level description of the state of the hand, i.e. a gesture name.